-- I. Stag beetles are particularly associated with Richmond Park especially because they need lots of dead wood left rotting on the ground.
+- 1. Stag beetles are particularly associated with Richmond Park especially because they need lots of dead wood left rotting on the ground.
 Although they look fearsome, the males' huge red 'horns' are only used to fight with other males for the right to mate with the smaller females.
 Do you know the proper name for these horns?
-I point A: Mandibles - 2.
+(Clue: it begins with 'm'!)
+I point - 2.
 Female beetles lay eggs deep in the ground and the large larvae pictured grow up to IO cms.
 For I point, how long in years does it take them to emerge as beetles? a) I year; b) 2 years; c) 5 years.
-A: c) 5 years For a second point, what do the larvae eat?
-Rotting wood.
+For a second point, what do the larvae eat?

 - 3. The diet of the beetle pictured left is very different to the stag beetle.
 In fact they eat poo!
-Do you know the name of this group of specialist beetles? / point A: Dung beetle - 4.
+Do you know the name of this group of specialist beetles?
+1 point - 4.
 Richmond Park is so special for nature it's designated a Site of Special Scientific Interest partly due to 700 acres of very rare 'acid grasslands' with their numerous anthills.
 Can you guess, for I point, how many anthills there are? a)

-50,000; b) 100,000; c) 400,000?
-A: c) 400,000
+50,000; b) 100,000; c) 450,000?

 - 5. The anthills are very sensitive as they're filled with huge complex colonies of Yellow Meadow Ants (pictured right).
 Can you guess how many there are? a) IO million; b) 500 million; c) 3 billion.
-I point A: e) 3 billion - 6.
+I point - 6.
 The ants are a vital food source for one of Richmond Park's favourite and most colourful birds (pictured); for I point, what is it called?
-A: Green Woodpecker (David Attenborough features them in his Richmond Park film on YouTube).
+(David Attenborough features them in his Richmond Park film on YouTube).

 - 7. Most of us know the Red Admiral butterfly; do you know the name of its family cousin pictured left?
-A: White Admiral I point - 8.
+I point - 8.
 The Red Admiral mentioned above is unusual in its lifespan; how many months can it live for?
-A: up to 9 or 10 months 1 point - 9.
+I point - 9.
 What are the three species of Skipper butterfly seen in the Park each summer?
 The one pictured right is named after an English county?
 I point for each, total 3 points.
-A: Essex (picture), Small and Large.

 - 10. There are up to 30 butterfly species seen in Richmond Park each year; do you know how many species are regularly seen in the whole UK?
-I point A: 59 species, 57 of which are resident. - 11.
-A controversial play, written by Denis Potter, with a film version starring Denholm Elliot, Joan Plowright and Sting, featured the name of the beautiful butterfly (left) as the first word of the title.
-For I point, what is the name of the butterfly and for a 2nd point, what was the film and play called?
-A: Brimstone; Brimstone and Treacle - 12.
-Most British butterflies are resident but there are two regular migrants.
-Last - year, the butterfly pictured right arrived in the Park and across the UK in great numbers having migrated thousands of miles from Africa.
+I point - 11.
+A controversial play, written by Denis Potter, with a film version starring year, the butterfly pictured right arrived in the Park and across the UK in great numbers having migrated thousands of miles from Africa.
 (Chris Packham said it was "one of the wonders of the natural world").
 For I point, what is the name of this marvellous migrant or decorated dame?
-A: Painted Lady markings give a clue to its name.
-I point A: Ringlet its larval foodplant, and is surprisingly common in the Park in July and August?
-(Clue;